 Deeded, recorded access is from North Rumley Road, a plowed county road that runs three miles due north from the crossroads town of Rumley.
 The county does not maintain the road beyond Saari Road as there are no year round residents beyond that point, so the last half mile is a county road, but is not improved.
 Access continues over a good gravel/dirt logging road running easterly and looping around (mostly well back) from the south and east borders of the property.

 Electric power and phone are to Saari Road, less than a mile from the closest logical building site on the lake.
 There is plenty of beautiful land in the U.P., but often it lacks usable or even legal access.
-This by contrast is secluded but accessible private property, with gas, meats, and good ice cream and even a post office, all together in the Rumley General Store three miles away.
+This by contrast is secluded but accessible private property.

 Starting half a mile south of the property and extending east and west there is a large area of open farm fields and farms, something of a surprise here in the heavily forested U.P.
 Locally grown fruits and vegetables are available in season, and the farm fields are much used by the large deer herd in the area.